Diversity and inclusion best practices for the workplace

 Microaggressions

 Microaggressions are another contributor to negative employee experiences.
-In contrast to obvious improper or insulting behavior, microaggressions are digs that casually make their way into the everyday lives of people belonging to marginalized groups.
+They are different from obvious improper or insulting behavior.
+They are digs.
+These digs casually make their way into everyday life, affecting people belonging to marginalized groups.

 Many microaggressions occur in the choice of language people commonly use.
 For instance, making a statement such as “You’re so OCD” to someone who triple-checks her work may imply unnecessary carefulness, but it also jabs at people who suffer from the disorder.

 While not as in-your-face as some prejudicial actions, resist the temptation to write microaggressions off as not a big deal.
-People facing microaggressions often experience many in a day, and these small negative interactions add up to create an overall negative employee experience.
+People face microaggressions, and they often experience many in a day.
+These are small negative interactions, but they add up and create an overall negative employee experience.

 Develop a DEI team